 WEATHER: The climate is fantastic, with year-round average temperatures of 75-85º F. Expect a tropical environment, as there are two dry seasons in Uganda, December through February and June through August.
 Our itineraries are timed to coincide with the dry season for best wildlife viewing.

 YOUR GROUP: The group size typically ranges from 5 to 14 participants, plus one Wilderness Inquiry staff and several local guides.
-Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
+No previous experience is necessary.

-ACCOMMODATIONS: Throughout the trip, stay in wonderful safari lodges, small hotels, and guest houses.
+ACCOMMODATIONS: This trip has great accommodations.
+Throughout the trip, stay in wonderful safari lodges, small hotels, and guest houses.
 Most rooms are double occupancy with two beds.
 Participants will be paired by gender or requests to room together.

 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-MEALS: Kick back and relax while all meals are made for you.
-Indulge in local cuisine, including beef, chicken, fish, and lots of fruit.
+MEALS: Excellent meals are made for you.
+Enjoy beef, chicken, fish, and lots of fruit.
 Bottled water is readily available.
 Count on hearty breakfasts, picnic trail lunches, and lively dinners.
 While we’ll enjoy happy hours together, purchase of alcoholic beverages is not included in the trip fees.
 Vegetarian options are readily available.